misteriusa/Isochronic-tone-editor-and-generator/README.md

 Isochronic tones are a commonly used aural stimuli for Brainwave Entrainment, consisting of short pulses of a sine wave, varying in frequency.
 Unlike binaural beats, isochronic tones can be played on speakers.

-This PC Version include an Editor to make your own sessions.

 ## Website
 [SINE Isochronic Entrainer](https://sine.fdossena.com/)